data-integrations/servicenow-plugins/docs/ServiceNow-batchsource.md

 **End Date**: The End date to be used to filter the data.
 The format must be `yyyy-MM-dd`.

+**Page Size**: The number of records to fetch from ServiceNow.
+Default is 5000.

 **Type of values**: The type of values to be returned.
 The type can be one of two values:

 `Actual` -  will fetch the actual values from the ServiceNow tables,